 - New Year’s Eve

 - Chinese New Year’s Eve

-*In July fireworks can be lit from 11 a.m. to 11 p.m. on all allowed nights except the 4th and 24th, which will be until 12 a.m.).
-American Fork only has additional fire restrictions beyond the state requirements for those permitted days in July.
+*In July, fireworks can be lit from 11 a.m. to 11 p.m. on all allowed nights except the 4th and 24th, which will be until 12 a.m.
+American Fork City has additional fire restrictions beyond the state requirements for those permitted days in July.
 New Year’s Eve and Chinese New Year’s Eve will have no additional restrictions from American Fork beyond the state restrictions.